-But if I am taken, I shall be brazen to dare, as I am weary and I do not care,
+But if I am taken, I shall be brazen to dare, as I am too weary of thy stare,

 Get thee back to the baleful glare that shall quit into a fainting firelight!’

 That abyss found within the glare that shall quit into the fainting firelight—

-The clock struck six o'clock, as a noise of tenants I o'erhear.
+The clock struck six o'clock, as a noise of tenants I could o'erhear.

 But the Revenant of no mortal name, bore not one token of earthly shame,

 And was imbued endlessly, with the wonder of such impeccable eyesight.

 Traversing that unknown course and fate predestin'd of an unnatural force,

 At last, the pall of tribulation would be evict'd, like the thief into the light—

 And the madness end'd, taking the consternation once drear.